snhgamedev/snhgamedev.github.io/info/index.md

 * We celebrate making games, spreading knowledge and excitement, and adding more community for game makers in Southern New Hampshire.
 * We want to support a positive and welcoming environment where person-to-person connections can develop over time.
-* We believe in tolerance and acceptance of diversity.
+* We believe in tolerance and welcome diversity.
+* We believe in pursuing knowledge and skill in a supportive and sharing environment.

 ## Meeting Format (version 1.0.1)